sundial-protocol/sundial-monorepo/demo/midgard-sdk/README.md

 ```

 Midgard SDK itself is built with `effect`, but it doesn't impose this on
 dependent packages.
-Having said that, it does offect function variants for
+Having said that, it does offer function variants for
 projects that use `effect` as well.

 The convention is the same as Lucid Evolution, i.e. functions that return